-The Company estimates that the data centers operating segment is expected to grow at a significant rate and could constitute an additional growth engine for the Group's operations.
+In the Company's estimation, the data center industry is expected to grow at a significant rate and could serve as a significant growth driver in the Company's operations.

-The Company's estimates in this Section 12.1 of Chapter A are forward-looking information, as this term is defined in the Securities Law, based on subjective estimates of the Company as of the Report Release Date and sources of information external to the Company, there is no certainty as to their realization, in whole or in part, or they may be realized in a materially different way, inter alia, due to changes in project schedules, their actual scope and marketing and due to factors beyond its control, including changes in the global data centers market.
+The Company's estimations with respect to the expected growth of the data center industry and its becoming a significant growth driver are forward-looking information, within the definition of this term in the Securities Law, which are based on subjective assessments by the Company as of the Report Release Date and on information sources that are external to the Company.
+There is no certainty that they will materialize, in whole or in part, or they may materialize in a materially different manner, inter alia, due to changes in the timetables, actual scope and marketing of the projects and due to factors beyond the Company's control, including changes in the global data center market.

-12.1.2.
-The structure of activity and changes therein
+12.2.
+Structure of the operating segment and changes therein

-In the 1950s, relatively widespread use of computers started emerging.
-In the late 1980s and early 1990s, the computing infrastructure model has moved to a "server-client" architecture which was vastly adopted by large organizations and by home users.
-In the early 2000s, the use of cloud computing began, which supported the transition from purchasing software, which is accessible through on-premise servers, to purchasing software as a service through the Data Center infrastructure (off-premise).
-Accordingly, there was a sharp growth in Internet users, and as of 2021, there were over 4.66 billion Internet users worldwide56.
+The 1950s saw the beginning of relatively widespread computer use.
+In the late 1980s and early 1990s, the computer infrastructure model shifted to "server-client" architecture which was vastly adopted by large organizations and by home users.
+The early 2000s saw the beginning of cloud computing use, which supported the transition from the purchase of software accessible through local servers (on-premise) to the purchase of software as a service through data center infrastructure (off-premise).
+Accordingly, there was a surge in the number of internet users, and as of 2021, there are more than 4.9 billion internet users worldwide.

-The accelerated pace of digital data production has led to the increasing complexity of processing, managing and storing of digital data.
-In view thereof, companies are increasingly turning to cloud service providers in order to find solutions for managing their digital data, and concurrently transferring their server infrastructure to external service providers.
-Compass focuses on building data centers for cloud service providers such that they may have infrastructures that support the high demand rate for their services, as well as for organizations that transfer the management of their digital data infrastructures in external websites.
-The purpose of the data centers is to provide renters using them with the optimal space and conditions for the efficient operation of IT equipment.
-For such efficient operation, the data centers must be located in an area where there is broad and fast connectivity to communication networks, through optical fibers, and for that area to have access to large and available power supply, to support the transfer of information from and to customers and for processing, storage and cooling of the environment in which the servers are located.
+The accelerated pace of digital data production has led to increasing complexity in the processing, management and storage of digital data.
+In view thereof, companies are increasingly turning to cloud service providers to find solutions for their digital data management and are concurrently transferring their server infrastructure to external service providers.
+GM and Compass focus on building data centers for "Hyperscale" customers, such as cloud service providers, such that they may have infrastructures that support the high rate of demand for their services, and also for organizations that transfer the management of their digital data infrastructures to external sites.
+The purpose of data centers is to provide their tenant-users with the optimal conditions and space for efficient operation of IT equipment.
+For such efficient operation, data centers must be located in an area where there is broad and fast connectivity to communication networks by optical fibers, and for that area to have access to large and available power supply, to support the transfer of information from and to customers and for processing and storing information and cooling the servers' environment.